Axion contribution to the mass-radius relation of neutron stars: Conclusion

 \section{Conclusion}

-In this work we presented a model which has the potential to account for the thermal pressure created by axion-like particles in the interior of a neutron star.
-We did not consider strong interaction effects or exotic extensions (e.g. quark gluon plasma \cite{qgp}) other than the direct interaction between a light pseudo-scalar particle and fermions.
+In this work we presented a model which accounts for the pressure created by trapped axion-like particles (ALPs) in the interior of a neutron star.
+We did not consider strong interaction effects or exotic extensions (e.g.~quark gluon plasma~\cite{qgp}) other than the direct interaction between a light pseudo-scalar particle and neutrons.
+Axion-fermion interaction is independent of other forms of matter that might be present in a neutron star, therefore, we believe that our conclusions can be applied to specific models.

-The axion-like particles are thermally produced and we derive the equation of state for the axionic gas which is present inside the star.
-This effect is added to the degeneracy pressure of the neutrons and we plot the ratio between the mass of a pure neutron star over the mass of the star including this additional interaction.
-Taking the allowed values for the interaction constant, restricted by cosmology and other high energy experiments, we show that the causality condition of neutron stars in the presence of axions limits further the allowed values for $g$.
-The axions can increase the maximal mass of a neutron star and therefore could explain the existing mismatch between the mass of the largest observed neutron stars and the maximal mass allowed by theory.

-Our model predicts neutron star solutions which are up to 55\% larger than the solutions from general relativity.
-The results are weakly dependent on the axion mass, making it an interesting scenario to be tested on experiments.
-A major advantage is the fact that the results can be easily adapted to KSVZ or DFSZ axions \cite{ksvz1, ksvz2, dszf1, dszf2} by choosing specific values of the parameters.
+The ALPs are produced through bremsstrahlung, and we derive the equation of state for the axionic gas that is present inside the star.
+This effect is added to the degeneracy pressure of neutrons and we computed the ratio between the mass of a pure neutron star over the mass of the star including this additional interaction.
+The trapping regime is restricted by causality and we show that there exists a region of allowed values of the free parameters, for which axions can have a significant effect on the mass of neutron stars.
+For other central densities and temperatures axions do not bring any noticeable effect to the structure of a neutron star.
+Our results provide an interesting scenario to be tested through experiments.
+An advantage is the fact that the results can be realized in specific axion models, such as KSVZ or DFSZ~\cite{ksvz1, ksvz2, dszf1, dszf2} like models by choosing specific values of the parameters.